Giaxasidis/Giaxasidis/README.md

 Here are some things I’ve been working on lately:

-- 🛠️ Custom **FiveM Scripts** tailored for performance and gameplay quality
+- 🛠️ Custom **FiveM Scripts** tailored for performance and gameplay quality.
-- 🤖 Modular **Discord Bots** with dashboards and RESTful backends
+- 🤖 Modular **Discord Bots** with dashboards and RESTful backends.
-- 🌐 Integration of APIs, **Node.js** services, and frontend interfaces
+- 🌐 Integration of APIs, **Node.js** services, and frontend interfaces.
-- 🚗 Server optimization for large FiveM communities
+- 🚗 Server optimization for large FiveM communities.

 ### GitHub Statistics